lw292/rimpact/README.md

 #### The Authors Recipe

-The +authors+ recipe generates [force-directed graphs](http://en.wikipedia.org/wiki/Force-directed_graph_drawing) of author collaboration networks.
+The *authors* recipe generates [force-directed graphs](http://en.wikipedia.org/wiki/Force-directed_graph_drawing) of author collaboration networks.
 To do that, run:

     rake rimpact:authors:create

 This will parse your data file, extract the author fields, calculate the number of collaborators and publications for each author, and generate the html, JavaScript and data required to display the force-directed graph.

 All generated files will be saved to the path you specify when you run the task.
-Typically, if you follow the conventions, you would end up having this directory in your +public/results+ directory:
+Typically, if you follow the conventions, you would end up having this directory in your *public/results* directory:

     public/results/your_project_name/authors

 The directory is a self contained system.
-You can drop it on to any web server, and point your browser to the +index.html+ file to view it.
+You can drop it on to any web server, and point your browser to the *index.html* file to view it.
 If you want to use your Rails application to view it, start your Rails server, and point your browser to:

     http://your_rails_server_root_url/results/your_project_name/authors/index.html

 #### The Geo Recipe

-The +geo+ recipe generates graphs of geographical collaboration networks.
+The *geo* recipe generates graphs of geographical collaboration networks.

 ###### Setting Up Gnlookup

-The +geo+ recipe relies on a service from which latitudes and longitudes of cities can be retrieved.
+The *geo* recipe relies on a service from which latitudes and longitudes of cities can be retrieved.
 The Gnlookup gem will provide that service.
 Please follow [this guide](https://github.com/lw292/gnlookup) to set it up for your Rails application.

 ###### Getting Map Data

 In order for the browser to display maps, you will need the map shape data for the United States and the world in [geojson format](http://en.wikipedia.org/wiki/GeoJSON).
-Please follow [this guide](http://chimera.labs.oreilly.com/books/1230000000345/ch12.html#_acquiring_and_parsing_geodata) to generate these data files and place them in the +public/external+ directory.
+Please follow [this guide](http://chimera.labs.oreilly.com/books/1230000000345/ch12.html#_acquiring_and_parsing_geodata) to generate these data files and place them in the *public/external* directory.
 You should end up having these files:

     public/external/geo/us.json
     public/external/geo/world.json